Abstraction-Refinement Based Optimal Control with Regular Objectives: Implementation

 A two-tank system from \cite{yordanov_temporal_2012} is used as an example of a piecewise linear system (Figure \ref{fig:watertank}).
 The water can flow in between the two tanks through a pipe that connects them.
 The pipe is located at level 0.2.
 Tank 1 (left) has an inflow of water that is managed by a controller, and tank 2 (right) has an outflow of water that is fixed.
 The goal of the controller is to fill up tank 2 to level 0.4 from an initially low water level 0.1 using as small amount of water as possible from the source above tank 1.
-This system has a linearized dynamics given by
+The goal will be made precise after the system is described formally next.